aadarshraj4321/Decentralized-Protocol-for-Zero-Knowledge-KYC/README.md

 * Configuration
     The project requires several environment variables.
     Root .env file: Create a file named .env in the project root for the Python API.
-    Generated env
     # zk-kyc-engine/.env
-    DATABASE_URL="postgresql://kycuser:kycpassword@db:5432/kycdb" # Use your Neon DB URL if not using local Postgres Use code with caution.
+    DATABASE_URL="postgresql://kycuser:kycpassword@db:5432/kycdb" # use your neon db URL if not using local Postgres Env
-    Env
     Verifier Service .env file: Create a file named .env inside the verifier-svc directory.
-    Generated env
     # zk-kyc-engine/verifier-svc/.env
     SEPOLIA_RPC_URL="https://sepolia.infura.io/v3/YOUR_INFURA_API_KEY"
     SERVER_WALLET_PRIVATE_KEY="YOUR_TESTNET_WALLET_PRIVATE_KEY"
     CONTRACT_ADDRESS="YOUR_DEPLOYED_VERIFIER_CONTRACT_ADDRESS"
-    Use code with caution.
     Env
     Running the Project
     The project must be run in three parts.